yiisoft/yii2/docs/guide/db-active-record.md

 }
 ```

-All Active Record feature like: eager and lazy loading, establishing and breaking a relationship and so on, are
+All Active Record features like eager and lazy loading, establishing and breaking a relationship and so on, are
 available for cross-DBMS relations.

-Note: do not forget Active Record solutions for different DBMS may have specific methods and features, which may not be
+> Note: do not forget Active Record solutions for different DBMS may have specific methods and features, which may not be
   applied for cross-DBMS relations.
 For example: usage of [[yii\db\ActiveQuery::joinWith()]] will obviously not work with
   relation to the MongoDB collection.

 Scopes